Data Analysis Expression (DAX)

 We are choosing to define "typical" to mean the most frequently occuring value.
 If you search DAX reference for MOSTFREQUENT you will not find any built in function.
 Which means we have to built it ourselves.

-MOSTFREQUENT can be found by counting the number of times each thing appears in a table and choosing the thing with the most count.
+MOSTFREQUENT can be found by counting the number of times each thing appears in the data and finding the thing with the most count.
 Which means this subproblem has two subproblems within it.
-First to count each thing(COUNTOF), secondly to use that count, to find the thing with maximum count(MAXIMUMVALUEISFOR).
+First to count each thing (call it COUNTOF), secondly to use that count, to find the thing with maximum count (call it MAXIMUMVALUEISFOR).

 1. X Function